jimmitchell/Tinylytics-for-Micro.blog/README.md

 ## Displaying Kudos

 If you want to display a Kudos counter on individual post pages, check the "Show Kudos?" checkbox.
-See the Tinylytics "[Showing kudos](https://tinylytics.app/docs/showing_kudos)" help article for more details.In addition to a Kudos counter, you can set a label using any combination of emoji and/or text.
+See the Tinylytics "[Showing kudos](https://tinylytics.app/docs/showing_kudos)" help article for more details.
+In addition to a Kudos counter, you can set a label using any combination of emoji and/or text.
 If you don't set your own label, the default emoji will be "👋".

 ## Shortcodes

-If you'd like to avoid making changes to your theme template files, you can use a shortcode instead.
-To add a kudos or site counter to a post, simply add them into a post using the following shortcodes:
+If you'd like to avoid making changes to your theme template files, you can use shortcodes instead.
+To add a kudos or site counter to a post, simply add them using the following shortcodes:

 ````
 {{< tinykudos >}}